020 88309782

 How to Minimise the Risk?

-You should also make sure that the diameter and the length of the flooring fasteners meet or even exceeds the manufacturer’s recommendations.
+Ensure the diameter and length of the fasteners either meet or exceed the manufacturer's recommendations.
+This will provide the necessary strength and stability to the flooring.

 FlooringFirst!
 Services